-- Describe the organization and content of the site, providing screenshots or mock-ups (with URLS, when possible) in Attachment 6: Samples.
-Explain the reasons for and advantages of employing digital methods. - Identify the digital platforms you would use and how those platforms would facilitate the project goals for the identified audience.
-Where appropriate, provide information on pertinent technical standards and employing best practices, such as Text Encoding Initiative (TEI)-conformant markup, data management, and digital preservation infrastructure and policies.

-- Describe the digital partners who will participate in the project and their activities.
+- Explain the reasons for and advantages of producing a digital edition or translation as a means of dissemination. - Discuss how a digital edition serves the research needs of your scholarly audience. - Describe the organization and content of the digital edition, providing screenshots of the existing digital edition or mock-ups (with live URLs, when possible) in Attachment 6: Samples. - Identify the digital platforms you would use and how those platforms would facilitate the project goals for the identified audience.
+Where appropriate, provide information on pertinent technical standards and employing best practices, such as Text Encoding Initiative (TEI)-conformant markup, data management, and digital preservation infrastructure and policies. - Describe the digital partners who will participate in the project and their activities.
 Discuss the methods for enhancing discoverability of the digital resource or content to aid the project's dissemination. - Describe how you will maintain, support, and make available the project's digital results beyond the period of performance.
 Discuss a realistic timeframe of digital sustainability and how you will achieve it.
-Provide information on the ability and commitment of the hosting institution to ensure sustained access to collections or digital materials, as well as the project's financial sustainability. - For projects at a planning stage, explain the decision of platform, software, and sustainability, or how these decisions will be made during the term of the award.
-If you have not identified a digital partner for long-term sustainability, discuss the criteria and process you will use to find one.
-Discuss the criteria and process for determining the platforms for the digital management software and online dissemination.
+Provide information on the ability and commitment of the hosting institution to ensure sustained access to collections or digital materials, as well as the project's financial sustainability.